 Limited Range:

 - The effectiveness of panic buttons may be limited by their range, especially in remote or large areas.
-Users need to be within the device’s coverage area to trigger an alert.
+Users must be within the device’s coverage area to trigger an alert.

 -